ellakoa/postcard-poem/content/posts/sweet-nothings.md

   We are no longer so well-defined.

   I whisper sweet nothings as we touch
-  You quiver, but never say much.
+  You quiver but never say much.

   Come autumn
   our leaves play chase as they fall.
   Sweet chestnuts
-  are happily gathered by all
+  are happily gathered by all.

   We sleep naked together all winter long
-  In spring we wake to the Cuckoo's song.
+  In spring we wake to the Cuckoos song.

   Many years have passed us by
   We still stand together you and I.